Bigrob7605/nanoplastics-investigation/socialmediapost.md

 # NANOPLASTICS IN HUMAN TISSUES
-*Updated 2 Aug 2025, 16:46 with peer-reviewed data*
+*Updated 2 Aug 2025, 16:53 with peer-reviewed data*
 *Evidence-Based Analysis of Environmental Health Research*

-**🦠 CRISIS TIMELINE:** 1973: Industry aware → 2022: Tissues contaminated → 2025: Bacteria amplified → [Action now]
+**🦠 CRISIS TIMELINE:** 1973: Industry aware → 2022: Tissues contaminated → 2025: Bacteria amplified (3.4× more Shiga toxin in E. coli) → [Action now]

 ---

 **📋 What's New in this Update?**
 • **New peer-reviewed evidence:** Nanoplastics amplify pathogens, not just contaminate humans
 • **England:** Shiga-toxin E. coli cases +26% in 2024–2025